Ann0404/Bioinformatics-internship/README.md

 * To understand and apply python and R in creating better workflows.
 * To carry out the different genomic analysis processes comfortably on a terminal.
 * To design algorithms that will enable efficient analyisis of data.
-* To identify mentors to guide me in this genomic journey.
+* To identify and approach mentors.